12 Little Big Workshop Tips and Tricks

-At the beginning we can save a lot of costs if we create building plans, the most favorable basic materials Over time, we want to make different variants of certain products.
-Especially our regular customers need some better versions of the desired devices.
-This makes our profit margin better and we can grow faster.
+In the beginning, we can save a lot of costs if we create building plans, the most favorable basic materials Over time, we want to make different variants of certain products.
+Especially, our regular customers need some better versions of the desired devices.
+This makes our profit margin better, and we can grow faster.

 Later, however, it will often be insufficient to use these cheap materials.
 It is also often possible to use different versions of certain subcomponents that have different properties.
 Again, it is recommended to use the cheapest at the beginning.

 So that we then but in the course, with increasing requirements, do not constantly build the blueprints from scratch, there is a gimmick.
 It is important to know that you can call and modify the old blueprints.
 This is much faster than rethinking everything completely.
 With the cloning button, we can create a copy and then keep both variants.

 Just look at the top right.
 There is a drop-down list with previously used building plans.
 Search there, if you have a blueprint, which almost meets the requirements, which are shown on the right.